Nurses can wear headbands in just about any medical context. Some may choose to do so which will make others only see them as a nurse.

 See also: Can Nurses Have Dreads or Not?

 Some may wear the headbands for more aesthetic reasons, however, a nurse will wear a headband for practical purposes.

 A lot of this is around the reality that women have more hair on average when compared to men.

 When you have that much hair, it becomes a liability, especially in the medical industry.

 Long hair is going to touch all kinds of surfaces and the nurse has to make sure that it’s clean.

 Though taking care of the hair is important, that doesn’t mean that it couldn’t get dirty and touch things before you take another shower.

-When someone with long hair tends to lean forward, the hair will move in front of their face and may even move in front of the face of the person who they are talking to.
+When someone with long hair tends to lean forward, the hair will move in front of their face and may even move in front of the face of the person to who they are talking.

 It’s not a matter of how much the nurse took care of her hair, it’s the idea that it may have gotten dirty again, even as they may have been talking to the patient.

 See also: Why Do Nurses Wear Scrub Caps?